Tirsocb/Compare-Searches/README.md

 # Compare-Searches
 ***
 ## Objective
-Compare search times between an array and a Binary tree.
+Compare search times between an array and a Binary Search tree.

 the array will be searched using the following algorithms:
 * Sequential